ramzpm/ckad/01-core-concepts/1-pods.md

 In this example:
 - A Pod named `my-pod` runs a single container with the `nginx` image.
 - The container exposes port `80`.

----

-Let me know if you'd like further details or examples related to Pods!